 The paint line applies a base coat of solid color on the coil.
 The coil is then painted a second time with a different color using a special engraved paint roller that creates a rustic pattern on the coil.
 A paint print will try to replicate a naturally occurring patina.

-PAINTED RUSTED ROOFING VS CORTEN OR BARE STEEL
+PAINTED RUSTED ROOFING V. CORTEN OR BARE STEEL

 These three roofing products each have unique advantages and disadvantages.
 Specialty paint prints arrive looking weathered, there are no rust stains, and there is a paint warranty.
 The trade-off is that they cost a little more and they may not look as authentic as the real thing.

 Corten and bare cold-rolled steel cost less and normally look nicer.
 However, there is no warranty and anything that rust equals rust stains.